 Interprofessional education (IPE) is defined as occasions when students from two or more professions learn with, from, and about each other to improve collaborative practice and the outcomes of health care.
-The goal is to develop health care practitioners who effectively engage in interprofessional collaborative practice in order to achieve safe, high quality, accessible, patient-centered care from the moment they enter health care practice.
+The goal is to develop health care practitioners who effectively engage in interprofessional collaborative practice to deliver safe, high quality, accessible, patient-centered care from the moment they enter healthcare practice.